money-on-chain/OMoC-Decentralized-Oracle/README.md

 ### Rounds

 The CoinPair contracts work on a round-basis.
-The top N price-provider which contribute more stake will be selected to work at the begining of each round.
-Each round lasts one month and it is expected for the selected providers to work to do their job the whole time of the round.
+The top N price-provider which contribute more stake will be selected to work at the beginning of each round.
+Each round lasts one month, and it is expected for the selected providers to work to do their job the whole time of the round.
 The round will end and a new round will be started automatically.
 When the new round begins a new provider selection will be made.
 During the round, each time a provider publish a pair-price to the contract, it will be accounted **one** point.
 At the same time, the contract will be receiving reward tokens which will be distributed at the end of the round proportionally to the points collected by each provider.